MischaU8/yumyum/unsorted/align-construction-plane-to-selection_5WjfnKIYwfM.md

 yum yum
-Floyd here with a quick look at aligning the construction plane to a selection in plasticity start by making a selection and then press the shift plus space bar on the keyboard the construction plane will be aligned to the selection
+Floyd here with a quick look at aligning the construction plane to a selection in
+Plasticity start by making a selection and then press the shift plus space bar on the keyboard the construction plane will be aligned to the selection